-The district will allow junior and senior students to be absent for up to two days per year to visit a college or university, provided this:
+The district will allow junior and senior students to be absent for up to two days per year to visit a college or university if the following conditions are met:

+• The board has authorized such excused absences under policy FEA(LOCAL).

-- Has been authorized by the board under policy FEA(LOCAL) and the student receives approval from the campus principal; - Follows campus procedures to verify the visit; and - Makes up any work missed.
+- The principal has approved the student's absence. - The student follows campus procedures to verify the visit and makes up any work missed.